MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

 After they sign in, they see the shared dashboard or report in its own browser window, not in the usual Power BI portal.
 To access this dashboard or report later, they must bookmark the link.

 They can't edit any content in this dashboard or report.
-They can interact with the charts and change filters or slicers, but they can't save their changes.
+They can interact with the charts and change filters or slicers, but can't save their changes.

-Only your direct recipients can see the shared dashboard or report.
-For example, if you sent the email to Vicki@contoso.com, only Vicki can see the dashboard.
+Only your direct recipients see the shared dashboard or report.
+For example, if you sent the email to Vicki@contoso.com, only Vicki sees the dashboard.
 No one else can see the dashboard, even if Vicki forwards them the link.
-Vicki must use the same email address to access it; if Vicki signs in with any other email address, they won't have access to the dashboard.
+Vicki must use the same email address to access it; if Vicki signs in with any other email address, Vicki won't have access to the dashboard.

-People outside your organization can't see any data if role- or row-level security is implemented on on-premises Analysis Services tabular models.
+People outside your organization don't see any data if role- or row-level security is implemented on on-premises Analysis Services tabular models.

 If you send a link from a Power BI mobile app to people outside your organization, clicking the link opens the dashboard in a browser, not in the Power BI mobile app.

-If you [allow external guest users to edit and manage content in the organization](service-admin-portal.md#export-and-sharing-settings), the default consumption-only experience doesn't apply to them.
-[Learn more](service-admin-azure-ad-b2b.md).
+Your Power BI admin can allow external guest users to edit and manage content in your organization.
+If so, your external users won't have that consumption-only experience.
+They can edit and manage content within your organization.
+Learn more about [distributing Power BI content to external guest users with Azure AD B2B](service-admin-azure-ad-b2b.md).

 ## Stop sharing or stop others from sharing
 Only the dashboard or report owner can turn resharing on and off.